LaXnZ/respawn-entertainment/README.md

 ---

 **Note:** Ensure you replace `your-mailtrap-username` and `your-mailtrap-password` with your actual Mailtrap SMTP credentials.

+## Overview

+Welcome to the Respawn Entertainment CRM (Customer Relationship Management) system.
+This CRM is specifically designed to address the unique challenges faced by gaming cafes and shops.
+It leverages the power of Laravel, Tailwind CSS, and SQLite to provide a comprehensive solution that enhances customer engagement, streamlines operations, and ensures compliance.

+## Features

+1. **User Authentication:** Users can register, log in, and manage their accounts.

+2. **Product and Game Management:** Admins can add, edit, and delete products and games.

+3. **Online Orders:** Users can browse products/games and place orders securely.

+4. **Gaming Cafe Reservation:** Users can reserve slots at the gaming cafe.

+5. **Two-Factor Authentication (2FA):** Enhanced security with 2FA options.

+6. **Order History:** Users can view their past orders.

+7. **Reservation History:** Users can check their upcoming and past reservations.

+8. **Admin Dashboard:** Admins have access to a dashboard with management capabilities and analytics.

+9. **Email Notifications:** Users receive confirmation emails for orders and reservations.

+10. **Payment Gateway Integration:** Seamless online payments through integrated gateways.

+11. **AI Support Chat Bot:** AI-driven customer support chat bot powered by [OpenAI](https://openai.com/).
+The chat bot serves as an intelligent assistant, capable of answering user queries, providing information about products and services, and offering assistance in real-time.

+## Technologies Used

+- Laravel: A powerful PHP framework for building web applications.
+- Tailwind CSS: A utility-first CSS framework for creating responsive and customizable UI components.
+- SQLite: A lightweight and easy-to-use database engine.

 With these steps, you'll have the Respawn Entertainment CRM system up and running on your local environment.